-Deployment Model: The Reasoner consumes the requirements packaged up in the Configuration Model passed from the Profiler.
-Using these requirements and data from sources such as the Metadata Database the model is transformed into a mapping of deployment characteristics which are a result of the reasoning.
+Deployment Phase: The Reasoner consumes the requirements packaged up in the Constraint Problem Model passed from the Profiler.
+It computes the optimal deployment solution using the requirements supplemented by historical (or empirical) data from sources such as the Metadata Database and produces a Deployment Model specifying the desired deployment characteristics.

-Execution Model: The Adaptation Engine checks the Deployment Model against the current state of the Cloud Providers.
-The Execution model is populated with the suitable infrastructure and endpoints of services (i.e. monitoring) to support the applications execution.
+Execution Phase: The Adaptation Engine checks the Deployment Model against the current state of the Cloud Providers and deploys the application together with suitable infrastructure and platform services to support and monitor the applications execution.
+Reconfiguration of the deployed application is triggered when a breach of user requirements or goals is detected by the monitoring services.